 The main purpose of the Individualized Educational Program is to ensure that all students are challenged to excel, progress within the general curriculum, and are prepared for independence in adult life, including post-secondary education and/or employment.
 The IEP requirements emphasize the importance of working cooperatively as a team.
-School districts are mandated to bring together parents, students, general educators and special educators to make important educational decisions for students with disabilities.
+School districts are mandated to bring together parents/guardians, students, general educators and special educators to make important educational decisions for students with disabilities.
+Beginning at age fourteen (14), transition services for the student are discussed and documented.
+Please refer to the section on Transition for additional details.